bergstr11/three.cpp/README.md

 Also comes with an integration into QML (aka QtQuick) in the form of a QML item

 Currently in early alpha state.
-Code has largely been ported, and a first simple example program can be executed.
+Code has largely been ported, and a few examples can be executed.

 Contributors welcome anytime